-Performance: Figure 7a shows performance improvement with 1, 2, and infinite number of DySER blocks integrated with a single-issue in-order processor.
+Performance: Figure 6a shows performance improvement with 1, 2, and infinite number of DySER blocks integrated with a single-issue in-order processor.
 In all cases, the load back-slice becomes the bottleneck.
 Geometric mean performance improves by 2.1X with a range of 1.1X to 9X.
 In cases where the performance improvement is low (like frequine, perlbench), it is because the computation slice contributes 10% to 25% the program.
-The "irregular" SpecINT programs also benefit and show 1.1X to 2.2X speedups.
+The SpecINT programs also benefit and show 1.1X to 2.2X speedups.

-Figure 7b shows performance improvement with DySER blocks integrated with a dual-issue out-of-order (OOO) processor.
+Figure 6b shows performance improvement with DySER blocks integrated with a dual-issue OOO processor.
 We see consistent improvements for DySER + dual issue OOO processor, with geometric mean of 2.2X.
 With the OOO processor, effectively we have a better memory system engine which can feed the DySER array better.
 For both processors, two DySER blocks come close to the performance of infinite blocks.
-For facesim and
+For facesim and gcc, the working set of path-trees is large and the number of DySER blocks is the bottleneck.